 Confidence in yourself also means confidence in knowing when it's too much.
 There is no shame in admitting that you've bit off too much and should turn around instead.
 In fact, it's the better choice than trying to power through and risking your life as a result.

-Knowing the Location You're About to Climb
+Knowing the Location You're About the Climb

 With your body and mind prepared, it's time to learn more about what exactly will await you during the climb.
 For any solo act, big or small, scout the location.
 You might even want to think about scaling it with safety rope and other equipment so you know what the rock feels like under your foot as well as what the distance seems to be like when you're climbing up.